rochus-keller/LisaPascal/Readme.md

-This is a parser for the Lisa Pascal dialect which I started to implement on January 22, 2023.
+This is a parser and code navigator for the Lisa Pascal dialect and associated assembler which I started to implement on January 22, 2023.
 The reason was that the Computer History Museum published the Apple Lisa source code on January 19, 2023 (see https://computerhistory.org/blog/the-lisa-apples-most-influential-failure/), and I was looking for a tool to study/analyze the code.

 Lisa Pascal was an extension to the Pascal used on the Apple II and III, but not yet object-oriented.
 I found a [specification of the language here](http://lisa.sunder.net/Pascal_Reference.pdf) which I used to implement the parser.
 During the project it turned out that also the Lisa OS source tree includes Clascal (~5%), i.e. not only the Lisa Toolkit, and that also a preprocessor had to be implemented to understand the code.